gurretl/labs/Lab-10/README.md

 # About
 Date : 18th Dec 2020
 Author: Lionel Gurret
 Description : Install Jenkins with Helm on Minikube - with a side docker container in it (**docker in docker**)
+Note : Inspired by https://github.com/eldada/jenkins-in-kubernetes and https://applatix.com/case-docker-docker-kubernetes-part-2/ (thanks a lot guys !)
 # LinkedIn article related
 TO COMPLETE
 # Prerequisites